senseofsteph/SocialSesh/README.md

 - User can search for a virtual event under a particular category
 - User can "attend" an event by clicking on registration button
-- User will receive an event confirmation text message
+- User can receive an event confirmation text message

 #### 2.0